chelast55/SourceToDoc/README.md

 ```
 The toolchain will use configurations from the config file specified with `--config`.
 When this option is used, arguments can still be given via the command line and will even overwrite values for the same argument specified in the config file.
-A more practical example can be found in [example_config.yaml](example_config.yaml).
+More practical examples can be found in [doc/examples] and include the following:
-It should be equivalent to the command line example of the simplest recommended use (with converter enabled, but without LLM), but expecting a project in `example_project`.
+- [example_config.yaml](doc/examples/example_config.yaml): Equivalent to the command line example of the simplest recommended use (with converter enabled, but without LLM), but expecting a project in `example_project`.
+- [example_config_with_llm.yaml](doc/examples/example_config_with_llm.yaml): Equivalent for the command line example featuring an LLM (assuming the LLM is "llama3" running via [Ollama](https://ollama.com/))
 ````sh
 python main.py --config example_config.yaml
 ````